 COMMUNITY ACTION, COMMUNITY POWER!

-The ICG was formed in January 1994 to give our local residents a voice of their own in the affairs
+The ICG was formed in January 1994 to give our local residents a voice of their own in the affairs of our own

-Unable to make any headway with the politicians who claimed to represent us or with the
+Unable to make any headway with the politicians who claimed to represent us or with the soulless

-by contesting local elections, fielding community candidates who were independent of any political party.
+local elections, fielding community candidates who were independent of any political party.

-Our achievement in 2006 meant that for the first time in 35 years Hounslow was
+Our achievement in 2006 meant that for the first time in 35 years Hounslow was under No

-under No Overall Control, and we assumed office as part of a coalition administration.
+Overall Control, and we assumed office as part of a coalition administration.
 At various times during the 2006-2010

 period the ICG boasted four members of the Council's Executive, one Mayor, two Deputy Mayors, several Area Committee Chairs